thbst16/dotnet-statiq-beckshome-blog/input/about.md

     [[Full Size Image](https://s3.amazonaws.com/s3.beckshome.com/20100411-Anna-Thomas-Portrait-Medium.png)]

 * Served proudly for 4 years as a member of the U.S. Military Intelligence community.
-Spent lots of time in a building with no windows and [AN/FLR-9 antenna](https://en.wikipedia.org/wiki/AN/FLR-9) outside.
+Spent lots of time in a building with no windows and an [AN/FLR-9 antenna](https://en.wikipedia.org/wiki/AN/FLR-9) outside.
 Draw your own conclusions about what he did based upon the similarities of the [known installations of AN/FLR-9’s](https://en.wikipedia.org/wiki/AN/FLR-9#Description) and the likely [ground stations in the ECHELON network](https://en.wikipedia.org/wiki/ECHELON#Ground_stations).

     ![Intel Corps](https://s3.amazonaws.com/s3.beckshome.com/20100411-Army-Intelligence%20-Thumb.JPG)

     [[Full Size Image](https://s3.amazonaws.com/s3.beckshome.com/20100411-Army-Intelligence-Medium.JPG)]

 That’s me for now.
 I’m working on collecting some other photographic gems from my past and will share them as soon as I can.